helidon-io/helidon/docs/mp/config/advanced-configuration.md

 ### Create Custom Map MicroProfile Config Source

-You can create Microprofile Config Source from a map.
+You can create MicroProfile Config Source from a map.

 *Create MicroProfile Config Source based on Environment Variables and Custom Map*